 Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Dust Nuisance Existing access roads will be used.
-The Will be monitored Problems Opening of a complaints Noise existing access road is sufficient for the regularly.
+The Will be monitored Problems • Opening of a complaints Noise existing access road is sufficient for the regularly.
 Problems experienced / register and addressing Obstruction of DR proposed expansion. experienced / complaints and investigating reported 1377 complaints received will received and complaints; be recorded in a recorded in the Monitoring and recording

-I register and complaints of processes to ensure ddressed quired. when register must be addressed. consistency.
+complaints register and complaints of processes to ensu

+addressed when register must be consistency.

+required. addressed.